 Recently there have been experiments by Peter Norman, a technician at the National Portrait Gallery, to recreate the Lumiere Autochrome process.
-The process isn’t straight forward and you can see the project and results on this Instagram page @theautochromeproject.
+The process isn’t straight forward and you can see the project and results on this Instagram page: @theautochromeproject.

 I find Autochromes are very evocative of the period, not least because they are mostly taken by amateurs of everyday life.
 They have a magical grainy quality and dream-like colours, very much like impressionist paintings.

-Most of the ones I’m sharing were taken by an unnamed amateur photographer which I found in a set of nine but who knows how many they actually made; the last image of the roses is the first autochrome I collected and is also my favourite because the quality is fantastic.
-They are quite dark and have lots of artifacts so I’ve edited them slightly in Photoshop for better viewing.
+Most of the ones I’m sharing were taken by an unnamed amateur photographer, with an unusual circular format.
+The last image of the roses is the first autochrome I collected and is also my favourite because the quality is fantastic.
+They are quite dark and have lots of artefacts, so I’ve edited them slightly in Photoshop for better viewing.

 Copyright © The Stereoscopy Blog.
 All rights reserved.